WHAT IS PMDD?

 CHOOSING A TREATMENT PLAN

-These are the prominent treatment options available through Allopathic and Integrative Medicine.
-This list is not comprehensive nor is it treatment advice.
-Please do your research and consult with your medical provider to choose the right option for you.
+These are the prominent treatment options available through western and integrative medicine.
+This list is not comprehensive nor is it medical advice.
+Please do your research and consult with your provider to choose the right option for you.

 - Antidepressants